msgr0/gplas2/README.md

 ### Binary classification of nodes - Preprocessing <a name="binary-classification-of-nodes-using-an-external-tool"></a>

-To predict individual plasmids, some preprocessing is needed.
-Gplas requires that nodes in assembly graph are classified as either plasmid or chromosome.
-This step has to be completed by using an external classification tool.
+-To predict individual plasmids, some preprocessing is needed.
+Gplas requires that nodes in assembly graph are classified as either plasmid or chromosome, and these classifications should be summarised in a **tab-separated** file with an specific format.

+-This classification step has to be completed by using an **external classification tool**.
 We strongly recommend using [plasmidEC](https://github.com/lisavader/plasmidEC) for this step.
+However, all binary classification tools are compatible with gplas.

 ##### <ins>Using plasmidEC</ins> <a name="using-plasmidec"></a>